Transportation Funding: Two Principal Programs

 - Division Needs Local Input Point Assignment

 - Division Needs Total Scores & Funded Projects Released

 $926 Million of the 2020-2029 STIP funds programmed in CRTPO (Over 12% of NCDOT’s programming budget)

-All CRTPO controlled funds (federal direct attributable and state bonus allocation funds) are subject to the Discretionary Projects Policy which allocates funds based on data-driven scoring.
+All CRTPO controlled funds (federal direct attributable and state bonus allocation funds) are subject to the Discretionary Grants Program Policy Guide which allocates funds based on data-driven scoring.
 Below is a summary of the funding sources which finance the program and the expenditure priorities.

 1. Funding Sources:

 Annual Allocation Flexible funding to preserve and